Top

 • Medical history disputes

-The insurer denies the claim, issues a refund, and waits to see if the beneficiary cashes the check.
+The pattern is consistent.
+The insurer denies the claim, issues a refund quickly, and waits to see whether the beneficiary cashes it.

 Why Insurers Send the Check Quickly

-Timing matters.
-Insurers often send refund checks soon after denial, when beneficiaries are grieving, overwhelmed, and focused on immediate expenses.
+Timing is deliberate.
+Insurers often send refund checks immediately after denial, when families are grieving, overwhelmed, and focused on urgent expenses.

 What Beneficiaries Should Do Instead